nbarbettini/Intro-Web-Series/Day 3/README.md

 We barely scratched the surface of Javascript in this class.

-Khan Academy has great resources for learning more.
+# Khan Academy's Hour of Code with Javascript
 If you run out of ideas tonight and.or just want a quick lesson that takes about an hour, look at Khan Academy's Hour Of Code lesson at https://www.khanacademy.org/computing/hour-of-code

 There is a wealth of resources for learning Javascript.
-Khan Anademy's site is truely an awesome way to learn Javascript.  https://www.khanacademy.org/computing/computer-programming/programming
+Khan Academy's site is truely an awesome way to learn Javascript.  https://www.khanacademy.org/computing/computer-programming/programming

 The reason we chose Thimble for this class is that it is structured for learners.
 Scroll on down at https://thimble.mozilla.org/ and you will see many projects.
 Choose one that looks interesting.